syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 * A rotate handler is placed above the selector.
 Clicking and dragging the handler in a circular direction lead to rotate the Node.
 * The Node is rotated with reference to the static pivot point.
-* Pivot thumb (thumb at the middle of the Node) appears while rotating the Node to represent the static point.For more information about pivot, refer to [Position](/wpf/sfdiagram/Node#position "Position")..
+* Pivot thumb (thumb at the middle of the Node) appears while rotating the Node to represent the static point.For more information about pivot, refer to [Position](/wpf/sfdiagram/Node#position "Position").

 ![](Interaction_images/Interaction_img8.jpeg)